A Summer Guide to Salzburg, Austria

 Attersee

-Hallstatt is Austria's truly quintessential fairytale town.
-The moment you arrive, you feel as though you've stepped into a picture-perfect postcard, where idyllic streets, quaint houses and absolutely breathtaking landscapes make you feel as though there's a touch of magic around every corner.
+Hallstatt is Austria's most fairytale town.
+The moment you arrive, you will feel as though you've stepped into a picture-perfect postcard, where idyllic streets, quaint houses and breathtaking landscapes make you feel as though there's a touch of magic around every corner.
 If you're visiting Salzburg in the summer, you must add on a day to visit Hallstatt!

 jana meerman hallstatt austria (19)

-For just €2, you can visit the ancient Katakomben built into the rockwall overlooking Petersfriedhof, the famous baroque noble cemetery.
-They also filmed the scene here in the Sound of Music where the Von Trapp family hide in the cemetery from the Nazis.
+For just €2, you can visit the ancient Katakomben built into the wall overlooking Petersfriedhof, the famous baroque noble cemetery.
+This area also inspired the scene in the Sound of Music where the Von Trapp family hide in the cemetery from the Nazis.
 The Katakomben date back to the 12th century and show early signs of Christianity, plus feature some of the most photoworthy views.

-jana meerman katakomben catacombs st peter friedshof salzburg austria-5
+jana meerman katakomben catacombs st peter friedshof salzburg austria-3

-jana meerman katakomben catacombs st peter friedshof salzburg austria-5
+jana meerman katakomben catacombs st peter friedshof salzburg austria-3

-Being a mountain city, Salzburg seems to be in abundance of beautiful viewpoints from the many bergs across the city in all different directions.
-I've put together a complete guide with 16 of my favourite viewpoints in Salzburg that I love and visit often.
+Being a mountain city, Salzburg has an in abundance of beautiful viewpoints across the city in all different directions.
+I've put together a complete guide with all of my favourite viewpoints in Salzburg that I love and visit often.

 jana meerman kapuzinergberg salzburg austria viewpoint-5